UN program inks Moderna deal on 500M doses, starting in Q4

 The company said the doses were offered “at Moderna’s lowest tiered price, in line with the company’s global access commitments,” without specifying.
 Gavi didn’t provide financial terms, but has said the per-dose prices of vaccines for COVAX will eventually be made public.

 Many experts say the COVID-19 crisis is acute now, with India in particular facing an unprecedented surge in cases.
-The Moderna vaccine has generally been considered among the most effective so far in combating new variants, like the one that is spreading in India.
+The Moderna vaccine has generally been considered among the most effective so far in combating new variants like the one that is spreading in India.

 Seth Berkley, CEO of Gavi, which is a public-private partnership, hailed the access to “yet another efficacious vaccine.”